daronphang/programming-resources/cloud-computing/AWS/services/networking/VPN.md

 By default, instances that you launch into an Amazon VPC can't communicate with your own (remote) network.
 You can enable access to your remote network from your VPC by creating an AWS Site-to-Site VPN connection, and configuring routing to pass traffic through the connection.

-A virtual private gateway enables you to establish a virtual private network (VPN) connection between your VPC and a private network, such as an on-premise data center or internal corporate network. **It allows traffic into the VPC only if it is coming from an approved network**.
-However, it goes over the public internet (encrypted) and may have limited bandwidth, but relatively fast to setup.

 There are two types of VPN:

 - Site-to-Site VPN: VPN over public internet between on-premises DC and AWS
 - ClientVPN: OpenVPN connection from your computer into your VPC

+## Site-to-Site VPN

+### Tunnel options

+Each Site-to-Site VPN connection has two tunnels, with each tunnel using a unique public IP address.
+It is important to **configure both tunnels for redundancy**.
+When one tunnel becomes unavailable (for example, down for maintenance), network traffic is automatically routed to the available tunnel for that specific Site-to-Site VPN connection.

-### Virtual Private Gateway (VPG)
+### Virtual private gateway (VPG)

-A VPG connects your VPC to another private network i.e. it is the component that allows protected internet traffic to enter into the VPC.
-However, it still uses the same traffic as public users.
+A virtual private gateway is a logical, fully redundant distributed edge routing function that sits at the edge of your VPC.
+It is the VPN endpoint on the Amazon side of your Site-to-Site VPN connection that can be attached to a single VPC.

+A VPG enables you to establish a VPN connection between your VPC and a private network, such as an on-premise data center or internal corporate network. **It allows traffic into the VPC only if it is coming from an approved network**.
+However, it goes over the public internet (encrypted) and may have limited bandwidth, but relatively fast to setup.

+### Customer gateway (CG)

+An AWS resource which provides information to AWS about your customer gateway device.

 ### VPN tunnel